American Association of Franchisees and Dealers: Franchise Rule

 The Franchise Rule specifies what information a franchisor must disclose to a prospective franchise business as a franchise opportunity.

 Franchisors that practice franchise fraud will attempt to pressure a franchisee leaving the franchise system sign a non-disclosure agreement, confidentiality agreement, or a gag order.
 The gag order will help prevent prospective new franchisees learning important details about the churning franchise.

+In May 2024 the AAFD published an important white-paper on The New NLRB Joint Employer Rule: Unpacking the Conundrum for Franchisees: Why AAFD Accreditation can eliminate the Joint Employer Threat in Franchising.